Tojioo/tojioo_passthrough/README.md

   - If multiple compatible inputs are connected, they are automatically batched (grouped by compatible shapes/types).
   - If an input is connected, but the source node is muted, it gets ignored and treated as if not connected.
   - Designed for flexible graph wiring without manual Merge steps.
+- Switch nodes behavior (non-batch):
+	- Dynamic inputs: Same as Batch Switch nodes—new slots appear automatically.
+	- Returns the first connected input by slot number (lowest index wins).
+	- If an input is connected but muted, it is ignored.
+	- Useful for conditional workflows where only one of several branches should provide output.

 ### Files
 ```